Khazʽal Ibn Jabir: Rise to power

-After Jabir's death in 1881, his elder son, Maz'al, took over as tribal leader and Sheikh of Mohammerah, as well as the provincial governor-general, which was confirmed by an Imperial firman (executive order).
-However, in June 1897 Maz'al was killed.
-Some accounts state that he was assassinated by his younger brother.

-Thereafter Khaz'al assumed his position as Sheikh of Mohammerah, proclaiming himself not only the leader of the Bani Kaab, but also the ruler of the entire province.
+Upon Khaz'al's accession as the new emir, the capital saw extensive celebrations, with tribal leaders arriving to pledge allegiance, and delegations from Iraq also coming to offer their congratulations.

+Upon assuming power, Khaz'al ushered in a new era for the emirate.
+He focused on strengthening internal governance, and his determination, strong personality, and firm control over state affairs had a profound impact on improving the emirate’s condition.
+After expelling Persian forces from the cities of Tustar and Dezful following intense battles, he appointed Arab governors over the two cities.

+To consolidate his authority, Khaz'al unified all local sheikhs under his leadership, extending his influence from the Shatt al-Arab to Dezful, and even into surrounding Persian territories.
+Once his borders were secured and his authority established, he turned his attention toward further strengthening and developing the emirate.

 The Anglo-Persian Oil Company

 The oil industry owed its early success to Sheikh Khaz'al. Once oil was discovered in Masjed Soleyman in 1908, by the Anglo-Persian Oil Company (APOC), later BP, Khaz'al's ties to Britain strengthened.
 In 1909, the British government asked Percy Cox, British resident to Bushehr, to negotiate an agreement with Khaz'al for APOC to obtain a site on Abadan Island for a refinery, depot, storage tanks, and other operations.
 The refinery was built and began operating in 1912.
 Khaz'al was knighted in 1910 and supported Britain in World War I.

 Following the discovery of oil in Arabistan-controlled territory, the British moved quickly to establish control over the vast oil resources in the province, which culminated in the foundation of the Anglo-Persian Oil Company in 1909.
 The British established a treaty with Khaz'al, whereby in exchange for their guaranteed support and protection against any external attack, he would also guarantee to maintain internal security and not interfere with the process of oil extraction.
 As part of the treaty they were given a monopoly of drilling in the province in return for an annual payment to Khaz'al, though the profits of the company vastly exceeded the annual payments.